-- Acquire basic knowledge and insight into the historical development of property law in Europe. - Acquire comparative knowledge and insight of leading property law values and principles, policy choices , ground rules and technical rules in civil law systems (particularly: French, German and Dutch law) and common law systems (English and Irish law).
-You will also acquire basic comparative knowledge from mixed legal systems (amongst others: Scotland) • Acquire basic knowledge and insight in current developments in comparative and European property law.
+- Acquire basic knowledge and insight into the historical development of property law in Europe. - Acquire comparative knowledge and insight of leading property law values and principles, policy choices, ground rules and technical rules in civil law systems (particularly: French, German and Dutch law) and common law systems (English and Irish law).
+You will also acquire basic comparative knowledge from mixed legal systems (amongst others: Scotland) - Acquire basic knowledge and insight in current developments in comparative and European property law.

 Apart from learning new knowledge you will also:

-- Apply your knowledge and insight to legal cases and be able to provide a critical analysis and solution to the problem(s) presented in that case.

-- Be able to identify and collect relevant materials, and form an reasoned opinion on issues of property law that is partly based on relevant social, scientific or ethic aspects.
+- Apply your knowledge and insight to legal cases and be able to provide a critical analysis and solution to the problem(s) presented in that case. - Be able to identify and collect relevant materials, and form an reasoned opinion on issues of property law that is partly based on relevant social, scientific or ethic aspects.

-Prerequisites

 Basic knowledge of private law is required

-Recommended reading

 See Canvas for more information.

-PRI3009 Period 1 5 Sep 2022 28 Oct 2022 Print course description ECTS credits: 6.0 Instruction language: English Coordinator: • B. Akkermans Teaching methods: PBL, Work in subgroups Assessment methods: Written exam Keywords: Comparative property law, Numerus clausus, Transparency, Hierarchy of rights, Nemo dat, Potior iure, Primary rights (ownership, freehold, title), Secondary rights (use rights, Security rights, management rights), Reification of contractual rights, European Union property law.
-Faculty of Law Private International Law Full course description Private International Law (PIL) provides a set of legal rules for situations where one or more of the parties, facts or circumstances related to a legal dispute are connected with more than one legal system.
+Period 1 4 Sep 2023 27 Oct 2023

+• B. Akkermans

+Teaching methods: PBL, Work in subgroups Assessment methods: Written exam Keywords:

+Comparative property law, Numerus clausus, Transparency, Hierarchy of rights, Nemo dat, Potior iure, Primary rights (ownership, freehold, title), Secondary rights (use rights, Security rights, management rights), Reification of contractual rights, European Union property law.
+Faculty of Law

+Private International Law

+Private International Law (PIL) provides a set of legal rules for situations where one or more of the parties, facts or circumstances related to a legal dispute are connected with more than one legal system.
 Private International Law in particular provides: 1. legal rules which establish when a national court has international jurisdiction in any case involving an international element; 2. legal rules which determine the applicable law in cases involving international elements heard before a national court; and 3. legal rules on recognition and enforcement of foreign court judgments.

 Each country has its own PIL rules, but a significant portion of sources of PIL are international treaties and, in this region, EU regulations.
 PIL has become even more significant as a result of increasing integration within the European Union and because of globalization and increased mobility of people across borders.

 This course in particular focuses on the European perspective of PIL.
 Hence it includes: 1. an examination of the general structure, main doctrines, principles and topics (family law, goods, contractual/non-contractual obligations) of PIL from the EU perspective; 2. an introduction to the most important EU Regulations, such as the Regulation 593/2008 on the law applicable to contractual obligations, Regulation 864/2007 on the law applicable to non-contractual obligations, as well as some key international treaties on PIL; 3. an overview of the impact of EU primary law in the development of PIL.

 For the purposes of this course, PIL is understood in a broad sense, thus including the conflict of laws and the law of international civil procedure.

 Teaching method: